About

 Cameron, the eldest of the Alexander brothers, is determined to succeed.
 “Cam,” as his friends and teammates call him, has dealt with challenging injuries throughout his career, but it hasn’t stopped him from achieving excellence.

 The North Vancouver, B.C. native captured his first World Cup win in 2021-22, topping the podium in the downhill in Kvitfjell, NOR, after missing out on the Beijing 2022 Olympic squad, earning Canada’s first gold in downhill since Erik Guay won on the same slope in 2014.
-In 2022-23, he continued his strong form, winning a downhill bronze medal at the 2023 World Championships in Courchevel-Méribel, FRA.
+In 2022-23, he continued his strong form, winning a downhill bronze medal at the 2023 World Championships in Courchevel-Méribel, France.

 Athlete Overview